prantlf/grunt-html-dom-snapshot/README.md

 ## Example

-When [webdriverio] is called, it needs to connect to a [Selenium] server.
-The easiest way, how to get it running is using the [@prantlf/grunt-selenium-standalone] Grunt task, which downloads, starts and stop the server.
+When [webdriverio] is called, it needs to connect to a WebDriver or to the [Selenium] server.
+The easiest way, how to get it running, is using [grunt-chromedriver], [grunt-geckodriver], [grunt-safaridriver], or [@prantlf/grunt-selenium-standalone] Grunt tasks, which download, start and stop the browser.
 If the usage scenario is to validate static files or a mocked web application, a local web server like [grunt-contrib-connect] is usually added.
 And additional checking tasks like [grunt-html] pr [grunt-accessibility].
-The complete Grunt initialization could look like this:
+The complete Grunt initialisation could look like this:

 ```js
 grunt.initConfig({